Mohammad-Ali-Rauf/mern-nextjs_edu-errors/README.md

 ## Overview

-The **MERN/Next.js Learning and Error Resolution Platform** is an innovative open-source tool that I developed to help developers by combining educational resources and real-time troubleshooting in a single, integrated solution.
-Whether you're just starting with the MERN stack (MongoDB, Express.js, React.js, Node.js) and Next.js, or you're an experienced developer, this platform is designed to help you learn and solve problems more efficiently.
+The **MERN/Next.js Learning and Error Resolution Platform** is an innovative open-source tool I’m developing to assist developers by integrating educational resources with real-time troubleshooting into a single, powerful solution.
+Whether you’re just starting with the MERN stack (MongoDB, Express.js, React.js, Node.js) and Next.js, or you’re an experienced developer, this platform is designed to enhance your learning and problem-solving experience.

+**Note:** The platform is currently under development and will be launched once the Minimum Viable Product (MVP) is working.
+However, if you want to start using it now, you can clone the repository and run the platform locally.

 ## Key Features